 Alternatively, psychological coherence may be driven by the perception of causal connections or other second-order relations within a relational system, which take one or more first-order relations as their arguments (e.g., gravity causes the earth to revolve around the sun).
 Although such second-order relations may contribute to psychological coherence, this idea may also beg the question.
-First-order relations cannot be arbitrarily strung together into a coherent introducing The system simply bv causality. reason system like а cause(gravity,revolve(planet,sun)) is coherent is likely that it makes sense for gravity to have this effect, in terms of the alignment of gravitational force with the vectorwise difference between the sun's and planet's locations, the relationship between force and acceleration of the planet, and the geometry of circular (or elliptical) orbits.
+First-order relations cannot be arbitrarily strung together into a coherent system simply by introducing causality.
+The reason a system like cause(gravity, revolve (planet, sun)) is coherent is likely that it makes sense for gravity to have this effect, in terms of the alignment of gravitational force with the vectorwise difference between the sun's and planet's locations, the relationship between force and acceleration of the planet, and the geometry of circular (or elliptical) orbits.
 Thus, the reason the concept is coherent (and the second-order CAUSE relation makes sense) is that it comprises a system of first-order relations that all "fit together" (based on previous knowledge) to form a coherent relational structure.